NeotomaDB/Workshops/SVP2016/R/Workshop_SVP2016_v0.1.md

 ### Getting Started

-1. Go to [http://www.neotomadb.org/]() and click on the 'Explorer' picture, or navigate directly to the [Explorer App](http://apps.neotomadb.org/Explorer/)
+1. Go to [http://www.neotomadb.org/](http://www.neotomadb.org/) and click on the 'Explorer' picture, or navigate directly to the [Explorer App](http://apps.neotomadb.org/Explorer/)
 2. Pan (by dragging), or change the zoom so that your window is centered on North America, including all of the lower 48 states and the southern half of Canada.

 ### Search for Data

 1. Find a Site
   a.
-Using the Search dialog window (Advanced tab, Metadata subtab, Site Name field), find "Devil's Lake, WI".
+Using the Search dialog window (Advanced tab, Metadata subtab, Site Name field), find the classic Guilday site "New Paris #4".
+[Note: Search doesn't like the # symbol, so search for "New Paris", which should return two sites: New Paris #2, and New Paris #4]
   b.
 Once you've performed the search, click on the point that appears.
 A window will pop up with some information about this record.
   c.
-QUESTION 1:  What is the latitude and longitude of Devil's Lake?
+QUESTION 1:  What is the latitude and longitude of New Paris #4?
 What is the Site ID?
-[Note:  Apparently the choice of Site ID for Devil's Lake is just a coincidence. . .]

-2. Find a Taxon (Search Window, Basic Tab, use Taxon and Abundance fields)
+2. Find a Taxon (Search Window, Basic Tab, use Taxon field)
   a.
-Find all sites with *Antilocapra* records, between 21,000 and 18,000 years ago.
+Find all sites with *Antilocapra* records.
   b.
+QUESTION 2:  How many sites have *Antilocapra* records?
+  c.
+This indicates that we might need to build up the taxonomy.
+Let's re-search for *Antilocapra*, but make sure we've included all relevant records. *Note 1:* To do this, we will search for a "Taxa group".
+To the right of the "Taxon name" field, click on the gear symbol.
+Click on "Mammals" for the Taxa group, then search for *Antilocapra*.
+Then, click on all taxa you want to include here.
+For example: Antilocapra americana, Antilocapra sp., Antilocapra, cf. Antilocapra americana, cf Antilocapra sp., Antilocapra cf A. americana, Antilocapridae ?Antilocapra sp., and ?Antilocapra sp. *Note 2:* It can be helpful to rename your search at the bottom of the Search dialog, e.g., to "Antilocapra"
-QUESTION 2:  What state has the southernmost location of *Antilocapra* in this search?
+  What state has the southernmost location of *Antilocapra* in this search?
 (For comparison, the southern range limit of *Antilocapra* today is in XXX, plus a few scattered outliers e.g. at the top of the Appalachian Mountains).
 3. Find all sites produced by a researcher (Search Window, Advanced Tab, Metadata subtab, Person Name field)
   a.
 Find all sites produced by Ernie Lundelius
   b.
 QUESTION 3:  In which states has Ernie worked?